vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

      * `Helm: Lint` - Lint your chart
      * `Helm: Preview Template` - Open a preview window and preview how your template will render
      * `Helm: Template` - Run your chart through the template engine
-     * `Helm: Dry Run` - Run a helm install --dry-run --debug on a remote cluster and get the results (NOTE: requires Tiller on the remote cluster)
+     * `Helm: Dry Run` - Run a helm install --dry-run --debug on a remote cluster and get the results
      * `Helm: Version` - Get the Helm version
      * `Helm: Insert Dependency` - Insert a dependency YAML fragment
      * `Helm: Dependency Update` - Update a chart's dependencies